-- With the introduction of energy such as heat - By using a chemical reagent such as an acid - By a combination of these two methods chromatography, etc.) are performed on samples in solution.
+- With the introduction of energy such as heat - By using a chemical reagent such as an acid - By a combination of these two methods on samples in solution.
 One of the most effective and economical sample preparation methods is microwave digestion.

-Most analytical measurements using highly sensitive methods (AAS, ICP-AES, stripping voltammetry, ion
+Most analytical measurements using highly sensitive methods (AAS, ICP-AOES, ICP-MS, stripping voltammetry, ion chromatography, etc.) are performed